Giacomo Vico Historic Winery of Italy

 A history spanning nearly two centuries

-Around 1870, Francesco Vico, an established grain merchant, united his fate with that of Maria Panera, who belonged to a family of wine merchants.
-From their marriage was born Giacomo, their only son, who together with his mother set out on an ambitious path of growth for the family winery.
+Around 1870, Francesco Vico, an established grain merchant, joined his destiny with that of Maria Panera, who belonged to a family of wine merchants.
+From their marriage, Giacomo was born, their only son, who together with his mother started an ambitious growth path for the family winery.

 Under their leadership, the company began marketing bottled wine, opening up to foreign markets with exports to Argentina and France.
 Giacomo introduced the production of the main wines of the Langhe and Roero.
-Initially, sales were in 300- and 500-liter barrels, recognizable by metal plates from the winery.
-Later they switched to 54-liter demijohns, until bottling.
+Initially, sales took place in 300 and 500-liter barrels, recognizable by the winery's metal tags.
+Later, they moved to 54-liter demijohns, eventually reaching bottling.

-His commitment and vision were rewarded in 1909 with a gold medal at the Paris Food Exposition, a prestigious award that solidified the winery's reputation internationally as well.
+His commitment and vision were rewarded in 1909 with the gold medal at the Paris Food Exhibition, a prestigious recognition that consolidated the winery's reputation internationally.

-With the generational transition, the winery passed to Dario Vico, Giacomo's son.
-However, his passion for cars led him to move away from wine production, temporarily interrupting the family tradition.
+With the generational handover, the company passed to Dario Vico, Giacomo's son.
+However, his passion for cars led him away from wine production, temporarily interrupting the family tradition.

-In 1992, Anita and her son Alessandro officially resumed production under the name Giacomo Vico, focusing on quality wines made exclusively from Roero grapes.
+In 1992, Anita and her son Alessandro officially resumed production under the name Giacomo Vico, focusing on quality wines obtained exclusively from Roero grapes.

-Over the years, the family has invested in the purchase of vineyards in the most suitable areas of the territory, giving continuity to a story that began in the 19th century and bringing back to life the legacy of a historic winery.
+Over the years, the family has invested in purchasing vineyards in the most suitable areas of the territory, giving continuity to a story that began in the 19th century and bringing back to life the legacy of a historic winery.

 The Wines

-Wines that represent the area and deserve to be discovered locally
+Wines that represent the territory and deserve to be discovered on-site

-Nebbiolo is cultivated and vinified in purity in several appellations, including Nebbiolo d’Alba DOC, in the traditional and Valmaggiore (more spicy and complex) versions, and Roero DOCG, a wine of great finesse intended to be the most personal interpretation of a grape variety and the Roero territory, in the Bricco Patarrone and Riserva Giacomo variants.
+Nebbiolo is cultivated and vinified as a monovarietal in various denominations, including Nebbiolo d’Alba DOC, in the traditional and Valmaggiore versions (more spicy and complex) and Roero DOCG, a wine of great finesse that aims to be the most personal interpretation of a grape variety and the Roero territory, in the Bricco Patarrone and Riserva Giacomo variants.

-The reds offering is completed with Barbera d’Alba, also Superiore Vigna San Michele, aged with a balanced use of wood and with a winy, enveloping bouquet.
+The red wine selection is completed by Barbera d’Alba, including Superiore Vigna San Michele, aged with a balanced use of wood and featuring a vinous and enveloping bouquet.

-Roero Arneis DOCG, made from pure arneis grapes, is the ultimate expression of whites: straw yellow, with fresh, fruity aromas, it pairs perfectly with appetizers and delicate dishes, including fish.
+Roero Arneis DOCG, made from 100% Arneis grapes, is the ultimate expression of the whites: straw yellow, with fresh and fruity aromas, it pairs perfectly with appetizers and delicate dishes, including seafood.

-All wines are the result of careful work in the vineyard and cellar, which is also the result of collaboration with winemaker Gianfranco Cordero, and are distinguished by stylistic consistency and expressive precision.
+All wines are born from careful work in the vineyard and cellar, also the result of collaboration with oenologist Gianfranco Cordero, and are distinguished by stylistic consistency and expressive precision.

 Produced Wines